 Day Trip To Curio Bay 2008

 Back in 20008 when we were travelling through New Zealand, over what i can only imagine was a few beers and and a game of beer pong.
+In a hostel was said to be on New Zealand steepest Road (thats another story).
 A fellow traveler brought to my attention a little find of there’s they had recently been on called Curio Bay and the adjoining Porpoise Bay.
 Curio bay was known for the very rare yellow eyed penguin colony.

 Intrigued we set of the next day from Dunedin to the far south of the south island in search of these rare penguins.